-Real estate Investment Trusts or REITs is an emerging concept in the real estate market.
+Real estate Investment Trusts or REITs are an emerging concept in the real estate market.
 A REIT is modeled after mutual funds and they channel investable capital into owning, operating, or financing commercial real estate assets.
 Hence, REITs enable real estate investors to diversify their investment portfolios without bearing any additional risks.

 What is a REIT (Real Estate Investment Trust)?